 - The PC connection is via WLAN or LAN

 10. VistaScan Mini Plus Image Plate Scanner ($5,999.00)

-The VistaScan Mini Plus is a digital x-ray dental phosphor plate scanner that can comfortably handle phosphor plates of sizes 0-4; the active surface area of the VistaScan phosphor plate is also very responsive.
-Image production takes as little as 6 seconds with easy read and erases functionalities; what makes the phosphor plate scanner to stand out is the provided energy-saving standby function.
+The VistaScan Mini Plus is a digital x-ray dental phosphor plate scanner that can comfortably handle phosphor plates of sizes 0-4; the active surface area of the VistaScan phosphor is also very responsive.
+Image production takes as little as 6 seconds with easy read and erases functionalities; what makes the plate scanner stand out is the provided energy-saving standby function.

 - Integration is accessible to third-party software packages via the twain drivers or plugins

 - The phosphor scanner is flexible, as it can be used with phosphor plates of 0-4 sizes

 - Features a compact structure thus portable